 Mr Price is Head of Careers.
 Consult him about subject choices, other post-16 routes and career paths.

-Mr Moore is Deputy Head and Head of Curriculum.
+Mr Watson is Deputy Head and Head of Curriculum.
 Consult him about subject availability and timetabling queries.